Chemistry, Associate in Science for UC Transfer

 TOTAL MAJOR UNITS48

-Complete Competency Requirements and IGETC pattern, deferring for completion after transfer to UC two courses each in Area 3 (Arts and Humanities) and Area 4 (Social and Behavioral Sciences).
+Complete Information Competency and Cal-GETC pattern, deferring for completion after transfer to UC one course each in Area 3 (Arts and Humanities) and Area 4 (Social and Behavioral Sciences).
 All courses taken must be UC-transferable.

 1